triton-inference-server/server/qa/common/README.md

 enroot is not vestigial — it is how the SLURM B200 job builds, with `TRITON_MODELS_USE_DOCKER=0`.

+The GPU is exposed only to the stages that generate on it — PyTorch and TensorRT.
+OpenVINO and ONNX build on the CPU, and the nvidia runtime mounts `nvidia-smi` and the driver libraries into *any* image, so handing them a device meant the probe found a real GPU and stamped its compute capability onto artifacts that do not depend on one.
+An ONNX model tagged `compute_capability=8.9` reads as a portability constraint it does not have.

 `--nvidia-visible-devices` reaches both engines.
 That matters more on enroot than it looks: enroot exposes GPUs through its `98-nvidia.sh` hook, which keys entirely off `NVIDIA_VISIBLE_DEVICES` in the container environment and does nothing at all when it is unset.